 Please enter your donation directive in the comment section below.

 Your donation supports the Amyloidosis Speakers Bureau (ASB), an important initiative sponsored by Mackenzie’s Mission.
-The ASB focuses on educating the next generation of doctors during medical school through presentations from amyloidosis patients, accompanied by an online educational library.
-While our volunteer patient speakers are unpaid, we do reimburse their travel expenses.
-Thus donations are critical to helping us get speakers in front of students.
-The more donations we receive the more medical students we can educate, increasing the potential for earlier diagnoses and better patient survivorship.
-As of June 30, ending our first school year (2019-2020) our 44 presentations and/or Educational Library information reached over 10,000 future doctors!
+The ASB focuses on educating the next generation of doctors during medical school and residency through presentations from amyloidosis patients, accompanied by an educational video and online educational library.
+Donations are critical to helping us get speakers in front of students and physicians, and building our video library of presentations.
+The more donations we receive, the more we can educate, increasing the potential for earlier diagnoses and better patient survivorship.
+To date, we have made over 150 presentations to more than 6,500 medical students and residents!

 In addition, money for research is critical to find answers and develop new treatments.
 However, the NIH currently funds only 11% of its applications, leaving a heavy burden on private foundations and individuals to help close the gap.
-As a result, we direct a portion of our donations and fundraising proceeds to multiple leading research institutions, such as the Mayo Clinic’s Amyloidosis Research Fund, Tufts Medical Center Amyloid and Myeloma Research Fund, and Boston University’s Amyloid Research Fund.
+As a result, we direct a portion of our donations and fundraising proceeds to multiple leading research institutions, such as the Mayo Clinic’s Amyloidosis Research Fund, Tufts Medical Center Amyloid and Myeloma Research Fund, Boston University’s Amyloid Research Fund, and the Kelly Lab at Scripps Research.
 For those monies donated to the Mayo Clinic, Dr. Morie Gertz explains in the video below where our donated dollars go.

 Thanks to a generous patron covering all of our administrative expenses, 100% of your donation will make a difference in raising awareness to shorten the time to diagnosis, finding desperately needed treatments to extend lives, and finding a cure to save lives.